-4. Securitized Loans Held for Investmen
+4. Securitized Loans Held for Investment

-The following table represents the Company's securitized residential mortgage loans classified as held for investment at December 31, 2009 and 2008.
-At December 31, 2009, approximately 57% of the Company's securitized loans are adjustable rate mortgage loans and 43% are fixed rate mortgage loans.
-All of the adjustable rate loans held for investment are hybrid adjustable rate mortgages ("ARM").
+The following table represents the Company's securitized residential mortgage loans classified as held for investment at December 31, 2010 and 2009.
+At December 31, 2010, approximately 56% of the Company's securitized loans are adjustable rate mortgage loans and 44% are fixed rate mortgage loans.
+All of the adjustable rate loans held for investment are hybrid adjustable rate mortgages ("ARMs").
 Hybrid ARMs are mortgages that have interest rates that are fixed for an initial period (typically three, five, seven or ten years) and thereafter reset at regular intervals subject to interest rate caps.
-The periodic cap on all hybrid ARMS in the securitized loan portfolio range from 0.00% to 3.00% for the years ended December 31, 2009 and 2008.
-The securitized loans held for investment are carried at their principal balance outstanding less an allowance for the periodic cap on all hybrid are fixed for an initial period (typically three, five, seven or ten years) and thereafter reset at regular intervals subject to interest rate caps.
-The periodic cap on all hybrid ARMS in the securitized loans held for investment are carried at their principal balance outstanding less an allowance for the years and 2008.
-The securitized loans held for investment are carried at their principal balance outstanding less an allowance for the years and 2008.
+The periodic cap on all hybrid ARMs in the securitized loan portfolio range from 0.00% to 3.00% for the years ended December 31, 2010 and 2009, respectively.
+The securitized loans held for investment are carried at their principal balance outstanding, plus premiums or discounts, less an allowance for loan losses.

-December 31, 2009 December 31, 2008
+Dece ember 31, 2010 D ecember 31, 2009

 (dollars in thousands)

-Securitized mortgage loans, at principal balance \$ 475,084 \$ 584,967
+Securitized loans, at amortized cost \$ 360,118 \$ 475,084

-Less: allowance for loan losses 4,551 1,621
+Less: allowance for loan losses 6,586 4,551

-Securitized loans held for investment \$ 470,533 \$ 583,346
+Securitized loans held for investment \$ 353,532 \$ 470,533